sje30/sharing-report/editorial-outline.md

 ## My algorithm takes a long time to run.

-Caching and makefiles can help.
+Caching and makefiles can help during development.
+Consider including a small sample of your data in your code release so that others can explore your code without long wait times.

 ## I need proprietary programs

-Just share what you can.
+Just share what you can, and state the names and version numbers o the proprietary programs you used.

 ## How much should I share?